DaveRoppo/Cyber-Security/Python/Example Ransomware/README.md

 *Disclaimer: This a basic example of a Ransomware attack using python.
-These scripts are for educational purposes only.*
+These ransomware encryption and decryption scripts are for educational purposes only.*
 # About

 ## What is Ransomware?